matheus-ft/data-structures/linked-list/singly-linked/slist-README.md

     * a doubly linked list requires a lot more memory and does not *actually* reduce the time complexity from $O(n)$, it only makes the operations more efficient

     In any case we can also limit the operations to the first node (and last node, if there's some memory to spare to the `tail` field) of the list to avoid linear time

+ ## The examples' inputs

+ At the begining of each one of the example files you'll find a brief introduction and the format of the input for the program

+ ---

  ### Fork and let me know in case you come up with a better and/or more general version of my implementation (or, of course, you've found any mistakes)